Hog-CERN/Hog/docs/04-Developing-for-Hog/01-contributing.md

 1. go to [Hog on gitlab](https://gitlab.cern.ch/hog/Hog)
 2. check in the issues list that your improvements/features are not already under development.
 3. create a new issue by clicking on "New issue" button
-   - use an understandable short name
+   - use a meaningful short name
-	 - write a compehensive description of the changes you what to make
+	 - write a compehensive description of the changes you plan to make
-   - must be assigned to you
+   - the issue must be assigned to you
 	 - use  labels to indicate whether it is a new feature a bug-fix, etc
 	 - (OPTIONAL) use due date to indicate when you expect to conclude your work
 4. open a new merge request